 As I mentioned in this post the process is as easy as 1, 2, 3.
 So if you do get stuck then please check out this site.

 There is absolutely no point at all wasting your time and for you to get frustrated as you can’t get past that brick wall.
 Doing this will surely mean that you will give up and not discover your ancestors.

-Personally though I do not like the expiration time set on jobs.
-I can see why Genealogy Freelancers did it in order to free up the system with unanswered projects.
+Personally, though I do not like the expiration time set on jobs.
+I can see why Genealogy Freelancers did it to free up the system with unanswered projects.

 But for you the family historian if your job is not answered and expires then you have to set up your project again.
 Although as I mentioned in this post it is a simple process to set up anyway.

 Yes, I do recommend Genealogy Freelancers.
 Quite simply it takes the hassle out of this experience and gets you the help that you need.

 If you decide to check out this service then please come back and let me know what you think.
 I would love to hear from you.